cc-archive/image-crawler/README.md

 A distributed solution for retrieving images from a list of URLs fed to a message queue.
 Async workers consume messages from this queue and store the images at the configured resolution in S3.
-The workers also scrape metadata, including image resolution and EXIF tags, and publishes the results back to Kafka.
+The workers also scrape metadata, including image resolution and EXIF tags, and publish the results back to Kafka.

 Performance is horizontally scalable; workers can be run in any number of